- The right to participate in the EASA community; specifically

 - Discount of 25% when purchasing volumes in EASA's Series with Berghahn Books

 EASA has organised a series of immensely successful conferences, and sponsors the publication of a major international journal and book series.
 It is looking to diversify its activities during the coming years, to expand and consolidate the work of the Networks and to introduce new scientific activities for the promotion of Social Anthropology as a discipline.
 We hope you will be with us as we take EASA into the future.

 New membership applications will establish membership from January.
 Applications after the end of August in any year, will be taken as applications for membership in the following calendar year.
-The memberhsip required in order to convene or present at an EASA biennial, is for the year of the conference, not the year when the workshop/paper proposal is made.
+The membership required in order to convene or present at an EASA biennial, is for the year of the conference, not the year when the panel/paper proposal is made.

-For Ordinary (full) membership you must possess either a Masters degree (or equivalent) in social anthropology from a European university, or a teaching or research post in social anthropology which is at a European university or European institution of equivalent standing.
+For Ordinary (full) membership you must possess either a Masters degree (or equivalent) in social anthropology from a European university, or a teaching or research post in social anthropology.

-Student membership is for those studying for a Masters or doctorate in social anthropology at a European university or European institution of equivalent standing.
+Student membership is for those studying for a Masters or doctorate in social anthropology.

 EASA is a Charity registered in England and Wales.